Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Abstract

 \section{Abstract}

 { Forced alignment is a common tool to align audio with orthographic and phonetic transcriptions.
-Most forced alignment tools provide only a single estimate of a boundary.
-The present project introduces a method of deriving confidence intervals for these boundaries using a neural network ensemble technique.
-Ten different segment classifier neural networks were previously trained, and the alignment process is repeated with each model.
-The alignment ensemble is then used to place the boundary at the median of the boundaries in the ensemble, and 97.85\% confidence intervals are constructed using order statistics.
-On the Buckeye and TIMIT corpora, the ensemble boundaries show a slight improvement over using just a single model.
-The confidence intervals are incorporated into Praat TextGrids using a point tier, and they are also output as a table for researchers to analyze separately as diagnostics or to incorporate uncertainty into their analyses. }
+Most forced alignment tools provide only point-estimates of boundaries.
+The present project introduces a method of producing gradient boundaries by deriving confidence intervals using neural network ensembles.
+Ten different segment classifier neural networks were previously trained, and the alignment process is repeated with each classifier.
+The ensemble is then used to place the point-estimate of a boundary at the median of the boundaries in the ensemble, and the gradient range is placed using a 97.85\% confidence interval around the median constructed using order statistics.
+Gradient boundaries are taken here as a more realistic representation of how segments transition into each other.
+Moreover, the range indicates the model uncertainty in the boundary placement, facilitating tasks like finding boundaries that should be reviewed.
+As a bonus, on the Buckeye and TIMIT corpora, the ensemble boundaries show a slight overall improvement over using just a single model.
+The gradient boundaries can be emitted during alignment as JSON files and a main table for programmatic and statistical analysis.
+For familiarity, they are also output as Praat TextGrids using a point tier to represent the edges of the boundary regions. }